This article may contain compensated links. Please read disclaimer for more info.

 Yvoire (Haute Savoie)

-Yvoire is one of the most beautiful places to visit in the French Alps in the summer.
+Yvoire is one of the most beautiful medieval French towns to visit in the French Alps in the summer.
 This unique fortified village located on the French shore of the Lac Léman is listed as one of the Most Beautiful Villages in France.

 Don’t miss the Jardin des 5 Sens, in the heart of the village, listed as a remarkable garden by the Ministry of Culture.
 There are many pretty shops to buy souvenirs and regional products too.